 “We drove an old De Soto convertible from Miami to New York City.
 Maybe that’s why I love the Wreck so much.”

 “Well, park in front, so we can keep an eye on it.”
-It was not a great neighborhood.
+It was not so a great neighborhood.

 The restaurant served the meals buffet style.
 The Mongolian lady running the place (who looked Korean) told us we could eat as much as we wanted, but if we left food on our plates, we’d be charged for uneaten food – very environmentally sustainable for 1976.
 The chef stood behind a griddle and mixed the different slices of beef, pork, lamb and possibly dog with mild to hot sauces plus several veggies: onions, cabbage, peppers, sprouts and things I had no idea what they were.
 I stood there salivating as it cooked in front of me.
 Again, they served unlimited rice.
 I wondered if I was becoming a rice queen.
 One look at Jake disabused me of that misconception.
 I went back for three helpings and made sure to clean my plate.
 Jake ate a normal amount, leaving him to stare at me as I shoveled in second and third helpings.
 His intense staring actually calmed me down, knowing he was so enthralled with me.
 What had been a semi-hard-on all afternoon was fully erect, knowing what was planned for dessert.
 The Asian lady said we got ginseng ice cream with our meal.

 “Good for you know what,” she winked at us.